-A special TPMS reset tool has been provided with your vehicle to reset your TPMS after tire rotation.
+A special TPMS reset tool to reset your TPMS after tire rotation is provided with vehicles that have different front and rear tire pressures.
 The tool is located with your Owner's Guide materials.

 Please take the tool with the provided Velcro® strip on the back and mount it in the bottom right corner of your Owner's Guide case (as shown) for safe keeping.